Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 - Atlanta's average game total this season has been 236.6, 6.1 more points than this matchup's over/under.

+- So far this season, Atlanta has compiled a 36-46-0 record against the spread.

-- The Hawks have been underdogs in 34 games this season and have come away with the win 12 times (35.3%) in those contests.
+- The Hawks have been victorious in 12, or 35.3%, of the 34 contests they have been chosen as underdogs in this season.

-- Atlanta has not entered a game this season with longer moneyline odds than +600.
+- Atlanta has not won as an underdog of +240 or more on the moneyline this season in two games with those odds or longer.

 Celtics vs. Hawks Over/Under Stats (Regular Season)